Gagniuc/PromKappa-2.0-makes-Objective-Digital-Stains/README.md

 - MSCOMCTL.OCX
 - COMDLG32.OCX

-However, if you install Visual Basic 6.0 from the Visual Studio 6.0 package, then all dependency files will be present on your system.
+However, if you install Visual Basic 6.0 from the Visual Studio 6.0 package, then all dependency files will be present on your system anyway.

 # Implementations - other
 The Objective Digital Stains are also implemented in two scripting languages, from which an entire customised application can be made.